 - Any additional information that might be helpful to us in narrowing down appropriate funding sources

 If you would like to discuss your project prior to the search, please call our office at 717-531-6949.

 The Research Concierge Service offers a directory of funding search engines, where researchers can explore a variety of opportunities.

-If you are interested in submitting a proposal to a foundation, please contact Vicki Deitzler, Director of Corporate and Foundation Relations, in the Office of University Development & Alumni Relations at email@example.com.
+If you are interested in submitting a proposal to a foundation, organization or association (non-governmental funder) please first contact Vicki Deitzler, Director of Corporate and Foundation Relations, in the Office of University Development & Alumni Relations at email@example.com.

 At Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center, Research Development is responsible for identifying the grant applications that may be submitted to research sponsors who limit the number of applications they will consider from an institution.